MANAGEMENT AND ACCOUNTING WEB

 Firms adopt EVA because it makes managers think and act like owners.
 The biggest risk for owners (shareholders) of firms is that managers will act in their own interest at the expense of shareholder wealth.
 Implementing EVA in a firm can reverse this issue and create as much wealth for shareholders as possible over the long run.
 The article discusses a checklist for implementing EVA (Exhibit 1).
 However, implementation can be complicated, frustrating and requires:

-integrated into all the key systems and must be reinforced.
+A full commitment from top management—the philosophy must be integrated into all the key systems and must be reinforced.

-it can interfere with making managers think and act like owners.
+A careful consideration of transfer pricing and overhead allocation policies and their impact on EVA calculations—this is crucial because it can interfere with making managers think and act like owners.

-calculated and how EVA will be linked to compensation is extremely
+Intensive training for any manager or employee whose bonuses will be linked to EVA—understanding of how their unit EVAs will be calculated and how EVA will be linked to compensation is extremely important.

 In conclusion, EVA is an important tool for communicating information effectively throughout a firm to maximize shareholder value when making capital, environmental, and voluntary investment decisions.

-Establish buy-in at the board and top management levels.
+Step 1: Establish buy-in at the board and top management levels.

-Set up steering committee.
+Step 2: Set up a steering committee.

-The steering committee formulates a strategy.
+Step 3: The steering committee formulates a strategy.

 What functions will be tied to EVA?